debate-map/app/Packages/deploy/README.md

 General notes:
 * Automatic backups are already set up, writing to the `debate-map-prod-uniform-private` bucket provisioned by Pulumi in the Google Cloud, at the path: `/db-backups-pgbackrest`.
 * Schedule: Once a week, a "full" backup is created; once a day, a "differential" backup is created.
+* If you ever get the error `command terminated with exit code 28: ERROR: [028]: backup and archive info files exist but do not match the database HINT: is this the correct stanza?
+HINT: did an error occur during stanza-upgrade?`, see [here](https://github.com/pgbackrest/pgbackrest/issues/1066#issuecomment-907802025) for an explanation/solution.

 Backup structure:
 * Backups in pgbackrest are split into two parts: base-backups (the `db-backups-pgbackrest/backup` cloud-folder), and wal-archives (the `db-backups-pgbackrest/archive` cloud-folder).